- Former Democratic Senator from California

 In 1988 Boxer voted against the provision of U.S. aid to the Nicaraguan “Contras” who were trying to overthrow their country’s Marxist-Leninist Sandinista government.
 When the Sandinistas announced in October 1989 that they would no longer comply with a ceasefire agreement they had previously reached with the Contras, the House of Representatives voted 379-29 in favor of a resolution deploring the Sandinistas’ action; Boxer was one of the 29 Democrats who opposed the resolution.

-When U.S. Senator Alan Cranston (D-California) retired from public office in 1992, Boxer was elected to his vacated Senate seat and has held it ever since.
+When U.S. Senator Alan Cranston (D-California) retired from public office in 1992, Boxer was elected to his vacated Senate seat and held it for the next 25 years.

 In 1996 Boxer was one of just 24 senators to vote against that year’s Welfare Reform Act, which instituted, for the first time, work requirements for beneficiaries of America’s largest federal cash-assistance program, Aid to Families with Dependent Children.